ydb-platform/ydb/ydb/docs/en/core/deploy/manual/_includes/generate-ssl.md

 ## Create a CA key {# generate-ca}

-Create a directory named `secure` to store the CA key and a directory named `certs` for certificates and node keys:
+Create a directory named `secure` to store the CA key and one named `certs` for certificates and node keys:

 ```bash
 mkdir secure